scala-steward/scala-stellar/README.md

 ![Build](https://github.com/Synesso/scala-stellar/workflows/Build/badge.svg?branch=master)

-This is a work-in-progress rebuild of the [Scala Stellar SDK](https://github.com/Synesso/scala-stellar-sdk/)
+This is a work-in-progress rebuild of the [Scala Stellar SDK](https://github.com/Synesso/scala-stellar-sdk/).
+It is ~5% complete.

 Use this software if you wish to query and transact on the Stellar network via Scala.